Students Innovate to Improve Access to Urban Green Space

+- Students from Mentari Intercultural School (MIS) Grand Surya designed a green space app and autonomous transport systems

-FARMINGTON, Conn., May 7, 2024 /PRNewswire/ -- Four student teams from around the world are regional winners in Otis' Made to Move Communities student challenge.
-In the fourth annual competition, students developed innovative mobility solutions aimed at expanding access to green space in urban communities to advance residents' wellbeing.
+JAKARTA, Indonesia, May 8, 2024 /PRNewswire/ -- In the fourth annual competition of Otis' Made to Move Communities challenge, students developed innovative mobility solutions aimed at expanding access to green space in urban communities to advance residents' wellbeing.
 Otis (NYSE: OTIS) is the world's leading elevator and escalator manufacturing, installation and service company.

 The global student challenge for 2023-24 included more than 240 students across 15 countries and territories.
 With the guidance of Otis volunteer mentors, students used design thinking to develop mobility solutions that would use cutting-edge technologies to help increase access to parks for people living with disabilities or from underserved areas of cities – improving residents' wellbeing and shaping the future of urban communities.
 Teams then presented their STEM-based proposals to a panel of Otis judges who selected the winners and awarded financial grants to their respective schools to advance STEM programming and benefit even more students.